Standard support

 Event handlers on XBL bindings are very similar to regular XML Events handlers, except:

-containing element placed within the
+they use the containing element placed within the

-section of an XBL bindingattributes do not use the XML Events namespace (typically with the
+attributes do not use the XML Events namespace (typically with the ev:

-prefix)the XBL 2
+the XBL 2 default-action

-attribute is not supported but instead the XML Events 1defaultAction
+attribute is not supported but instead the XML Events 1 defaultAction

-is supported (both support the valuecancel
+is supported (both support the value cancel

 )